nglogic/errors/README.md

 }
 ```

-Now just use the functions to write/read values where you need them :)
+Now just use the functions to write/read values where you need them :) The pattern is very similar to what you would do to handle values in context.

 ## Multi-error